sriharikumar004/cmodule6/README.md

   - a.
 Declare an integer array `month[]` to store the number of days in each month.
   - b.
 If the birth date is greater than the current date:
      - Add the number of days of the previous month to the current date.
-     - Decrease the current month by 1.
-  - c.
-If the birth month is greater than the current month:
-     - Decrease the current year by 1.
-     - Add 12 to the current month.
-  - d.
-Calculate the age in days, months, and years by subtracting the corresponding birth values from the current values.
 ### Step 7:
   Return the structure pointer containing the calculated age.
 ### Step 8: